Morgan Dixon, LMFT, Clinician Care Coordinator (she/her)

 BIO:

-As a therapist, my approach is primarily relational, psychodynamic, and experiential.
-I often work with clients on developing a generative relationship with themselves, gaining insight and understanding about the past’s relationship with the present, and using real-time, embodied experiences to support healing and change.
-I value genuine human connection alongside analytical reflection and always show up as a real human in the room too.
-In addition to therapy, my passion project here is Good Mother—a Spaces Therapy initiative designed to be a well of resources for those navigating parenthood.
+My name is Morgan, she/her, LMFT (CA# 143871).
+As a therapist at Spaces Therapy, my approach is primarily relational, psychodynamic, and experiential.
+I often work with clients on developing a generative relationship with themselves, gaining insight into the past's connection with the present, and utilizing real-time, embodied experiences to support healing and change.
+I value genuine human connection alongside analytical reflection and always show up as my authentic self in the room.
+In addition to therapy, my passion project here is Good Mother—a Spaces Therapy initiative designed to be a well of resources for those navigating parenthood, including specialized therapy for mothers.

 Guiding Principles: